ragabelsayed/ragabelsayed/README.md

 ### Hey there!
 I'm Ragab👋
 ## 👨🏻‍💻 About Me

-- 🔭 Building mobile apps using Flutter and Dart.
+- 🔭 Building mobile apps using Flutter and Dart
 - 🌱 Currently learning AI & ML.
 - 💼 Working as a Freelance Flutter developer.
 - 🎓 Studied Computer Science at Mansoura University.